 After that the rest is simple.
 A single layer of reflective foil or cloth offers more than enough protection from heat for a machine, and in the vacuum environment will also prevent heat soaked into the pavement from dissipating at night quite nicely.
 Robots as nimble as needed would also be capable of deploying parasols to shade themselves as they move around.
 Space hardware is already hardened against radiation, all that would need to be added would be a shelter for solar storms, which might damage sensitive equipment.
 That’s just a matter of piling enough dirt on top of a trench with boards laid across it.
-And boards adequate for that could be made by the same robots that fuse the surface into paving, they just have to do that in strips on a smoothed patch of open dirt.
-Discharges can be prevented by grounding the whole area to prevent buildup of static.
+And boards adequate for that could be made by the same robots that fuse the surface into paving.
+They just need a smoothed patch of open dirt.
+There, they can fuse strips of it, which will cool into rock boards easily lifted from the dirt.
+Static electric discharges can be prevented by grounding the whole area to prevent buildup of static.
 That isn’t hard when the surface is a single stony mass.
 Then you have a robot compound.
 The robots would venture beyond it with caution, like our early forebears leaving their huts to hunt.

 A few other minor points.
 You’ll want to have a very capable repair bay, and robots that are easily repaired.
 So robots will be designed with modular parts easy to swap out, and a repair bay will go up on one of the first missions.
 Imagine an open can on its side with robotic arms suspended on rails on the ceiling, agile ones like are used for surgery, and shelves at the back full of parts and tools.
 Such a place is protected from most of the moon’s hostility, and broken robots can limp there or be carried there by their kin.
 Also you need to be able to excavate by blasting.
 A lot.
 Blasting works fine on the moon, you just need your robots to be able to move out of the range of flying debris before detonating the charges.
 A few large boulders are very useful here.
 The ideal development zone has at least two – one far away to hide behind before blasting, maybe even with a lean-to against its far side made of some aluminum panels (robots aren’t fussy), and another beside the trench or pit being created, for anchoring to while digging.
 A decent number of beach ball sized rocks are also handy as counterweights.
 Putting a few in the basket of a rover helps it heave on things without tipping over.
 In Moonwards’ story, these approaches are how we get through the early days.